Nimaoth/Nev/docs/plugins.md

     "repository": "https://github.com/abc/xyz",
-    "wasm": "plugin.m.wasm",  // You can also use .wat files (wasm in text format) "autoLoad": false,        // Set to true to load the plugin automatically when opening the editor "commands": {             // Declare which commands are exported by the "test-command-1": {},
+    "wasm": "plugin.m.wasm",  // You can also use .wat files (wasm in text format) "autoLoad": false,        // Set to true to load the plugin automatically when opening the editor "commands": {             // Declare which commands are exported by the plugin "test-command-1": {},
         "test-command-2": {
             "parameters": [{"name": "a", "type": "string"}],